 The same lenses are shown below in their fully extended states with their lens hoods in place.

 You can create your own comparisons using the Sigma 17-70 OS Image Comparison.
-Here is one more comparison:
+Click on the image below for an additional copmarison (opens in new window to save your place in this review).

 The Sigma 17-70mm f/2.8-4 DC Macro OS Lens is available in Canon (reviewed), Nikon, Pentax, Sony/Minolta and Sigma mounts.
 My standard disclaimer: There are some potential issues with third party lenses.
 Since Sigma reverse engineers (vs. licenses) manufacturer AF routines, there is always the possibility that a DSLR body might not support a (likely older) third party lens.
 Sometimes a lens can be made compatible by the manufacturer, sometimes not.
 There is also the risk of a problem that results in the lens and body manufacturers directing blame at each other.
 Sigma USA's 4-year warranty is far superior to Canon's standard 1 year warranty (Sigma's international warranty is also 1 year).